 Each fund issues and redeems shares at NAV only with certain authorized participants in large increments known as creation units.
 Purchases of creation units are made by tendering a basket of designated securities and cash to a fund, and redemption proceeds are paid with a basket of securities from a fund's portfolio with a balancing cash component to equate the market value of the basket of securities delivered or redeemed to the NAV per creation unit on the transaction date.
 The funds may issue creation units to authorized participants in advance of the delivery and settlement of all or a portion of the designated securities.
-When this occurs, the authorized participant provides cash collateral in an amount equal to 105% of the daily marked to market value of the substituted equivalent to the value of certain securities generally when they are not available in sufficient quantity for delivery.
+When this occurs, the authorized participant provides cash collateral in an amount equal to 105% of the daily market to market value of the securities that have not yet been delivered to the fund.
+Cash may be substituted equivalent to the value of certain securities generally when they are not available in sufficient quantity for delivery.
 Realized gains or losses resulting from redemptions of shares in-kind, if any, are reflected separately in each fund's statement of operations.